-In previous sections, we have shown that a correct value of cosmological constant and an Einstein-Hilbert term emerge in the IR region of the quantum dynamics of spacetime reference frame.
+In previous sections, we have shown that a correct value of cosmological constant and an effective Einstein-Hilbert term emerge in the IR region of the quantum dynamics of spacetime reference frame.
 From the dynamics of quantum spacetime reference frame to the concept of gravity, a further assumption is required: the equivalence principle.
 The principle gives a spacetime interpretation of gravity in classical general relativity, which is well established and tested in classical physics.
 However, the principle puzzles physicist when the quantum effects are seriously taken into account.
-Since the zero-point quantum fluctuation seems real (e.g. contributing to the Lamb shift), but why these large amount of energies of vacuum do not gravitate as the equivalence principle asserts, which is a main puzzle of the cosmological constant problem.
+Since the zero-point quantum fluctuation seems real (e.g. contributing to the Lamb shift), why these large amounts of energies of vacuum do not gravitate as the equivalence principle asserts, is the main puzzle of the cosmological constant problem.

 In fact the Lamb shift gravitates normally \cite{2006hep.th....3249P,2009PhLB..679..433M}, and there is no hint to assume that the energies coming from classical and quantum contributions produce different gravitational effects.
-In fact, only when the equivalence principle is valid, the accelerating expansion of the universe revealed by Eq.(\ref{eq:distance-redshift-relation}) is equivalent to the existence of a ``dark energy'' or a positive non-vanishing cosmological constant revealed by Eq.(\ref{eq:total-effective-action}), so we have already felt a rough indication that in our framework the equivalence principle could exactly hold.
-Furthermore, an elegant and economic assumption is also to maintain the spirit of relativity and hence the equivalence principle, so that gravity is just simply a relative phenomena, and there is nothing else more than that even at quantum level.
+In fact, only when the equivalence principle is valid, the accelerating expansion of the universe revealed by Eq.(\ref{eq:distance-redshift-relation}) is equivalent to the existence of a ``dark energy'' or a positive non-vanishing cosmological constant revealed by Eq.(\ref{eq:total-effective-action}), so it seems like an indication that in our framework the equivalence principle could exactly hold.
+Furthermore, an elegant and economic assumption is also to maintain the spirit of relativity and hence the equivalence principle, so that gravity is just simply a relative phenomena, and there is nothing else more than that even at the quantum level.
 In this sense, the equivalence principle must be generalized to the quantum level to resolve the cosmological constant problem.